Inflation Reduction Act may have little impact on inflation

 “$30 billion a year in a $21 trillion economy isn’t going to move the needle,” Holtz-Eakin said, referring to the estimated amount of deficit reduction spread over 10 years.

-He also noted that Congress has recently passed other legislation to subsidize more semiconductor production in the U.S. and increase veterans' benefits and suggested that those laws will spend more than the Inflation Reduction Act will save.
+He also noted that Congress has recently passed other legislation to subsidize semiconductor production in the U.S. and expand veterans' health care, and suggested that those laws will spend more than the Inflation Reduction Act will save.

 Those subsidies would free up money for recipients to spend elsewhere, potentially increasing inflation, although Smetters said he thought the effect would likely be very small.